nkonev/r2dbc-migrate/readme.md

 * Each migration runs in the separated transaction by default
 * It also supports `nontransactional` migrations, due to SQL Server 2017 prohibits `CREATE DATABASE` in the transaction
 * First-class Spring Boot integration, see example below
-* Also you can use this library without Spring (Boot), see library example below
+* Also, you can use this library without Spring (Boot), see library example below
 * This library tends to be non-invasive, consequently it intentionally doesn't try to parse SQL and make some decisions relying on.
 So (in theory) you can freely update the database and driver's version
+* Two modes of picking migration files
+    * index.html-like with explicit paths as in Liquibase - type `JUST_FILE`
+    * directories-scanning like as in Flyway - type `CONVENTIONALLY_NAMED_FILES`

+See the example in the `two-modes` branch https://github.com/nkonev/r2dbc-migrate-example/tree/two-modes.

 All available configuration options are in [R2dbcMigrateProperties](https://github.com/nkonev/r2dbc-migrate/blob/master/r2dbc-migrate-core/src/main/java/name/nkonev/r2dbc/migrate/core/R2dbcMigrateProperties.java) class.
 Their descriptions are available in your IDE Ctrl+Space help or in [spring-configuration-metadata.json](https://github.com/nkonev/r2dbc-migrate/blob/master/r2dbc-migrate-spring-boot-starter/src/main/resources/META-INF/spring-configuration-metadata.json) file.